Ernyoke/certified-aws-solutions-architect-associate/4-aws-security-and-disaster-recovery/disaster-recovery.md

 ## RPO and RTO

 - RPO - Recovery Point Objective: How often we create backups.
 Time between the RPO and the disaster is the data loss
-- RPT - Recovery Time Objective: The point in time when the recovery finishes.
+- RTO - Recovery Time Objective: The point in time when the recovery finishes.
 The time between the disaster and the RTO is downtime

 ## Disaster Recovery Strategies